Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 sudo $HOME/docker/containers/spt-fika-modded/fika/restart_fika.sh
 ```

-Now your server is updated.
+Now the FIKA server is updated.

 [To update your client you can follow the instructions here.](https://dev.sp-tarkov.com/SPT/Stable-releases/releases)